mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 Value formation is independently admitted with zero execution credit.
 V.L1/V.L5 remain blocked on the exact release chain above.
-Parse-that's corrected 96-name matched-boundary CI-low is 9.033× and immutable-result CI-low is 4.804×; therefore the producer edge is **RED** and `NO RELEASE`.
+Parse-that's corrected accepted-M2 96-name matched-boundary CI-low is 8.179×, raw-internal CI-low is 8.698× and immutable-result CI-low is 4.420×;
+therefore the producer edge is **RED** and
+`NO RELEASE`.